 For an excerpt from the book, see my previous post 10 years later: Mychal Judge, gay saint of 9/11.
 Sapienza is also the author of Seventy Times Seven: A Novel, a novel about a young Catholic brother torn between his sexuality and his spirituality as an out and proud gay man.

 The film Saint of 9/11 - The True Story of Father Mychal Judge is a complete and uplifting documentary on Father Mychal’s life, including his gay orientation and his support for LGBT rights.
+Its producers include Brendan Fay, who directed “Taking a Chance on God,” a biopic about gay priest John McNeill.

 Another gay man who died heroically helping others in the Sept.
 11 attack was rugby champion Mark Bingham, who lost his life while fighting hijackers on Flight 93.
 His story is told in my previous post at this link.